timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 SAVE "tpi:verbose"
 ```

-Verbose mode provides detailed feedback about what the TS Pico is doing behind the scenes.
+Verbose mode provides detailed feedback about what the TS-Pico is doing behind the scenes.
 When enabled, you'll see:
 - Step-by-step progress during file operations
 - Detailed error messages with specific causes
 - Performance timing information